 Information Technology (IT)

-All staff within the IT department will report to the Head of IT who in turn will report to the President.
+All staff within the IT department will report to the Head of IT (SMF 22) who in turn will report to the President.
 The Head of IT for the Branch will also maintain a functional reporting line to HO’s IT department.

-The Head of IT is a member of the ARCo and is in attendance specifically for risk related matters.
+The Head of IT is a member of the ARCo and is a permanent invitee for risk related matters.

 The primary day-to-day responsibilities of the IT department include, but are not limited to: